xdrazkov/pb162-hw01-display/README.md

 You can consult your seminar teacher to help you set the ```checkstyle.skip``` property in your IDE (or just google it).

-### Submitting the assignment
+### Submitting the Assignment
-The procedure to submit your solution may differ based on your seminar group.
-However, it should be generally OK to submit ```target/homework01-2023-1.0-SNAPSHOT-sources.jar``` to the homework vault.
+Follow instructions of your tutor because the procedure to submit your solution may differ based on your seminar group.
+However, there are two ways of submittion in general:
+* Fork the project, develop your code in a development branch, and finally ask for the merge.
+* Submit ```target/homework01-2023-1.0-SNAPSHOT-sources.jar``` to the homework vault.

+### Minimal Requirements for Acceptance
+- Fulfilling all Java course standards (documentation, conventions, etc.)
+- Proper code decomposition
+  - Split your code into multiple classes
+  - Organize your classes in packages
+- Single responsibility
+  - Class should ideally have a single purpose
+- Extendable code
+  - Future support for different symbols...
+  - Future support for [different display types](https://en.wikiversity.org/wiki/Segment_display), e.g., three-segment displays.
+- All provided tests must pass

 Assignment Description
 -------------